Savings bonds for kidsSavings bonds for kids

 To get a paper savings bond, you’ll need to time the gift with tax season.

-Instead, consider getting a different financial gift and check out Greatest Gift’s financial gifting platform for children’s long term savings.
+Check out Greatest Gift’s financial gifting platform for children’s long term savings.

 I love how easy it is to give a meaningful gift to the kids and tots in my life!